naturalis/puppet-orchid/README.md

                       name of the directory containing the site's settings.py.
     $venv_path::      Specifies the path to the Python virtualenv directory where all requirements will be installed.
+    $imgpheno::       Specifies the path to the ImgPheno package.
+    $nbclassify::     Specifies the path to the NBClassify package.

 [1]: https://puppetlabs.com/puppet/what-is-puppet
 [2]: https://github.com/naturalis/nbclassify